jamesgerber/ProjectDrawdownSolutionsExplorer/AnnualCropping/README_annualcropping.txt

 we have excluded this consideration here because we don't have adequate geospatial data on where these practices were in place 30 years ago.

-We used the Kassam data without regard to the caveats in the data
+We used the Kassam data without regard to the caveats in the data file